indigo423/blog.no42.org/themes/bilberry-hugo-theme/README.md

 ### Summary Splits

-There are three options for how Hugo can generate summaries of content which will be used as a short version in summary views, such as a home page and tags or categories pages.
+There are three options for how Hugo can generate summaries of content which will be used as a short version in the summary views, such as a home page and tags or categories pages.

 #### Automatic Summary Split

-Using first 70 words of your content, Hugo automatically generates the summary followed by the _Continue reading_ link.
+Using the first 70 words of your content, Hugo automatically generates the summary followed by the _Continue reading_ link.

 #### Manual Summary Split